Justineo/coplay/README.md

 When two browsers are playing the same web video, coplay can connect them with WebRTC (using PeerJS) and enable users to control two video players synchronously.

-Coplay now works on Youku, Sohu TV, Tencent Video, Tudou, iQiyi and YouTube.
+Coplay now works on Youku, Sohu TV, Tencent Video, Tudou, iQiyi, YouTube and bilibili.

 ## Installation